ncoudray/DeepPATH/DeepPATH_code/README.md

 Check code in subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at classifying 2 or 3 different classes.

-For the whole training and validation sets, the following code can be to convert JPEG to TFRecord:
+For the whole training set, the following code can be to convert JPEG to TFRecord:
 ```shell
 #!/bin/tcsh
 #$ -pe openmpi 4